 10. Can I buy a GA/FL ticket through BCM?

 Buying a ticket through BCM is not guaranteed, but the BCM will have a limited number of ticket to sell at face value.
 They will be available on a first come, first serve basis, and at an additional cost (NOT included in the $300.)
 You may purchase a ticket only after you have turned in all registration materials including online registration, minimum $300, copy of insurance card, and a MVR form (if driving).

 11. What will I do on Saturday if I don’t go to the football game?

 There will be a group of people who choose not to go to the game on Saturday.
 That group will decide what they want to do on that day.
 It has been a tradition in the past to go to The Cheesecake Factory.

 12. What do I need to do to be a driver?

-13. What if I can’t miss class on Thursday?
+13. What if I can’t leave on Thursday?

-Because classes are still held on Thursday, October 25, we understand if you are not able to leave with the first group, which will leave at around 8:30am.
+We understand if you are not able to leave with the first group, which will leave at around 8:00am.
 There will be different groups leaving at specified times throughout the day.
 Those times will be determined, as time gets nearer.
-It’s not a bad idea to go ahead and talk to your Thursday professors and see if you can get permission to be out of class that day.

 14. Will there be breaks and food provided along the way?